godotengine/godot-docs/tutorials/ui/bbcode_in_richtextlabel.rst

 :ref:`class_RichTextLabel` allows the display of complex text markup in a Control.
 It has a built-in API for generating the markup, but can also parse a BBCode.

-Note that the BBCode tags can also be used, to some extent, in the :ref:`XML source of the class reference <doc_updating_the_class_reference>`.
+Note that the BBCode tags can also be used, to some extent, in the XML source of the class reference.
+For more information, see :ref:`doc_class_reference_writing_guidelines`.

 Using BBCode
 ------------